OPM/opm-tests/polymer/POLYMER.md

 Simple two-dimension, three-phase (OIL, WATER, GAS, DISGAS, VAPOIL and POLYMER), polymer model, with one vertical water/polymer injector and one vertical oil well.
-The case is used to test polymer injectivity using OPM Flow's polymer model, and users the  same keywords as the commercial simulator.
+The case is used to test polymer injectivity using OPM Flow's polymer model, and uses the same keywords as the commercial simulator.

 [POLYMER-03 ECL Results](plots/POLYMER-03-ECL.md)